VladislavKorecky/story-maker/README.md

 # Story Maker

-Story Maker is a simple app that allows you to create story games using with simple .yml files.
+Story Maker is a simple app that allows you to create story games with simple .yml files.